 Make this year’s gift exchange the best of all with these six great tips and the free printable gift exchange cards and game idea!
 It’s a fun and unique way to host the best Christmas party ever!

 One of my favorite parties to host during the holiday season is a gift exchange party.
 White elephant, make your own, bigger or better… you name the type of gift exchange party and I love to host it.
-Apparently others do as well since creative gift exchange game ideas is one of my all-time most popular posts.
+Apparently others do as well since these creative gift exchange game ideas is one of my all-time most popular posts.

 There is an art to hosting a gift exchange.
 It can either be something that people really enjoy or something else.
-These are my top seven tips to host a gift exchange that makes people want to keep coming back year after year.
+These are my top six tips to host a gift exchange that makes people want to keep coming back year after year.
 You’d better believe I’ll be following these for my party this year.